-Antioxidant compounds can help decrease the effects of environmental damage caused by sun exposure and pollution by protecting the skin against free radicals, which are unstable molecules that can damage our cells.
+Antioxidant compounds can help decrease the effects of environmental damage caused by sun exposure and pollution.
+They protect the skin against free radicals, which are unstable molecules that can damage our cells.

-Cacao is not only delicious but one of its constituents helps to increase the flow of blood to the skin’s surface.
+Cacao is not only delicious, but one of its constituents helps to increase the flow of blood to the skin’s surface.
 The blood flow to the skin promotes healing from sun damage and cell renewal.

 Bell peppers, kiwi, strawberries, oranges, papaya, broccoli, tomatoes, peas, kale

 This vitamin is known to be a powerful antioxidant that not only protects the skin from free radical damage and can reduce the appearance of brown spots and pigmentation, but it’s also needed for the production of collagen.

 Collagen is a structural protein that forms cartilage, ligaments, tendons, bones and skin.
 Together with elastin and keratin.
 It’s what gives our skin structure and elasticity.

 Vitamin C works in conjunction with other nutrients like the amino acids proline and lysine, to build collagen.